By Terry Jester

 But yet, that’s the level of personal choice that the person is interfering with when an animal is given as a gift.

 The exception, of course, is when parents pick out pets for their children.
 That is fine, and it is the parents who need to make those kinds of choices.

 But when it comes to adults, please let people make their own choices.
 Does the person want an animal in the first place?
 A cat?
 A puppy?
 What kind?
 There are over 200 breeds of dogs readily available to buyers – and those are just the purebreds.

 How is anyone supposed to know what someone else would want?
 A male?
 A female?
 Small?
 Large?
 Even if someone knows that the recipient wants a black lab female from Snoopy’s litter down the street – let them pick the puppy themselves.
 Personalities are different.
 Puppies will react differently to different people.
 People want different things.

 I could give dozens of examples of why giving pets as gifts is a bad idea.
 But I have a limited amount of space in my column.
 So, please, just trust me, don’t do it.

-Instead, give a book about the breed, a training book, a video.
-Anything but the real thing.
-A donation to an animal shelter in the recipient’s name is a fine gift.
+Instead, give a book about the breed, a training book, a video — anything but the real thing.
+A donation to an animal shelter in the recipient’s name is an excellent gift.
 So is a gift certificate to a puppy or dog training class.
 Be creative.